I was on the road last Wednesday when I stumbled upon this article from VentureBeat on my cellphone:

 We read on…

 Because on December 21 last year, Facebook quietly added the ability to segment fans by region in the API it provides to analytics firms.
 Which means that social media monitoring companies like Socialbakers are finding all kinds of juicy oddities in the fan counts of major brands.

-In other words, the breakdown of likes by country is now public knowledge.
+In other words, the Breakdown is a way to get insights into your ad performance related to time, delivery, action, or dynamic creative element. of likes by country is now public knowledge.

 Seriously?
 That’s it?
 That’s how we’re going to determine whether someone is buying likes?